 - Compliance requirement as per IFRS 16 – The parties have to categorize and submit the details as required by statutory bodies in that country.

-Points to Note about Changes in Sub – Lease
+Points to Note about Changes

-Every time a sublease is renewed or there is any change in terms and conditions, period or underlying asset – It should be analyzed carefully to assess if there is any change in a category and need to update in statutory documents.
+Every time a sublease is renewed or there is any change in terms and conditions, period, or underlying asset – It should be analyzed carefully to assess if there is any change in a category and need to update in statutory documents.

 Subleasing is a fantastic system of optimum utilization of resources and bailing out the organizations from a financial crisis in the short run.
 The organizations or individuals should analyze carefully and use it for their benefit in the best way possible and approved by law.

-This has been a guide to what is Sublease and its meaning.
+This article has been a guide to what is Sublease and its meaning.
 Here we discuss accounting for sublease along with examples, advantages, and disadvantages.
 You can learn more about accounting from following articles –